cm-core-team/wol-api/README.md

 ## Contributing

+To get started fork this repo, clone it and run `shell npm i`

+This will install all the packages required for this prject.

+When you want to test your changes run `shell npm run start:dev`

+This will run the nodemon command for the server which will detect any changes that you make and will restart on change.

-After making changes please make sure you run this command => `npm run lint`
+After making changes please make sure you run this command => `shell npm run lint`

 Please address any errors or warnings which appear due to this command.
 Warnings can mostly be ignored and just serve as reminders to get rid of any unnecessary logs or "any" typings.